serverwentdown/pword/README.md

 ```
 $ pword help
 NAME:
    pword - generate secure passwords

 USAGE:
-    pword command [options]
+   pword [global options] command [command options] [arguments...]

+VERSION:
+   0.1.0

 COMMANDS:
-    help, h  Shows a list of commands or help for one command
      online   Generates passwords for use on websites
      offline  Generates passwords for use offline (laptops, encrypted drives)
      crypto   Generates extremely secure passwords
      recall   Utility with autocomplete to help you recall passwords
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-    --count NUM, -c NUM   Generates NUM passwords for you to choose from
+   --count NUM, -c NUM  Generates NUM passwords for you to choose from (default: "auto")
-    --one, -1             Equivalent to -c 1
+   -1                   Equivalent to --count 1
-    --stronger            Chooses from a list of 7,776 words
+   --stronger           Chooses from a list of 7,776 words instead
+   --help, -h           show help
+   --version, -v        print the version
 ```

 # Modes